 If you are a foster care resource parent in need of free or reduced child care, Pathways LA can help you with:

-- Finding a child care provider
+- Finding a childcare provider

-- Completing child care program applications
+- Completing childcare program applications

 The Bridge Program is administered through the California Department of Social Services (CDSS) and the Department of Children and Family Services (DCFS) in partnership with Pathways LA and the Child Care Alliance of Los Angeles (CCALA).

-Child care providers engaged in the Bridge Program receive training and coaching on topics including Trauma-Informed Care, child development and research-based strategies for supporting children who are in foster care.
+Childcare providers engaged in the Bridge Program receive training and coaching on topics including Trauma-Informed Care, child development, and research-based strategies for supporting children who are in foster care.